What Is Prismatic Compass Surveying?

 Uses of Prismatic Compass

-- Prismatic compass, liquid, can always be used separately or in combination with other angle measuring instruments in the orientation of a chart or a plane table and in the survey or traversing process.
+- The use of prismatic compass, especially in liquid form, can always be used separately or in combination with other angle measuring instruments in the orientation of a chart or a plane table and in the prismatic compass in surveying or traversing process.

 - Prismatic compass is Commonly used for rough surveys where the key concern is speed and not precision.